 CMO Council also reports that 90% of consumers find custom content useful, and 78% believe that organizations providing custom content are interested in building good relationships with them.
 And to further drive home that point, 60% of consumers feel more positive about a company after reading custom content on its site.

 Now, what do we mean by customized and personalized content?

-Use automated lead nurturing and follow-up emails.
-If someone fills out a form on your website, the contact should immediately receive an email with more information, or a link to a helpful resource, preferably that is hosted on your website.
+Use automated lead nurturing and follow-up emails: If someone fills out a form on your website, the contact should immediately receive an email with more information or a link to a helpful resource, preferably that is hosted on your website.
 Surprisingly, only 14% of law firms send an automated follow-up email to contacts who fill out a form on their website, so again, it’s another way to stand out.
-If the prospect happens to download a brochure about environmental law, for example, funneling him into an email lead nurturing campaign that delivers related content is going to be a lot more helpful than sending them a white paper about immigration law a week later.
+If the prospect downloads a brochure about environmental law, for example, funneling him into an email lead nurturing campaign that delivers related content will be much more helpful than sending them a white paper about immigration law a week later.